How to Manually Open and Close a Garage Door

 Carriage-House Garage Doors

-A carriage-house garage door is often referred to as a barn-style garage door.
+carriage-house garage door is often referred to as a barn-style garage door.
 These doors are often featured on modern farmhouses.
 Carriage-house garage doors have a distinctively unique appearance that combines modern lines with rustic designs.
 A carriage-house garage door can also complement the design of Craftsman-style homes or any home needing a rustic garage door.

 Real Wood Garage Doors at EXL Garage Doors